Athena Executive Services

 Background:

-In October 2016 we reached out to Gary via LinkedIn to share about the services of our firm.
+We reached out to Gary via LinkedIn to share about the services of our firm.
 He asked us a couple questions, and then asked that we follow up next quarter.
 In January of the following year we followed up and checked-in.
 A few months later we were on the phone discussing his needs and in the next month he started working with his virtual Executive Assistant, Tim.

 Gary could see the explosion about to happen in his life.
 Not all of us can see the overwhelm or train wreck coming, but he could.
 He started doing the planning and critical thinking as he looked out ahead.
 This was brilliant.
 He was committed that he would be able to have the success that was coming his way, while not sacrificing what is sacred for him – time with his family.